Have you been injured in an accident that wasn't your fault?

 Further information: No win, no fee serious injury claims

-Under a CFA, Ruddington injury claimants will also not have to pay any fees upfront.
+Ruddington injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Ruddington, Nottinghamshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Ruddington, Nottinghamshire and throughout the UK make a claim without any financial risk.